 - Your budget, include any balance sheets or other financial information

 - Copy of your bylaws

-Note that even after your organization receives its letter of determination from the IRS with its tax-exempt status, each year you will have to submit Form 990 in order to maintain your 501(c)(3) status.
-This document provides financial information about your organization to both the IRS and to the public.
+Even after your organization receives its letter of determination from the IRS with tax-exempt status, you will need to submit Form 990 each year to maintain your 501(c)(3) status.
+This form provides financial information about your nonprofit to both the IRS and the public.